Update: I’ve revised the info here to reflect gear options from mid 2021.

 How to Get Started Recording Sound Effects

-Buy a portable, handheld recorder.
+- Buy a portable, handheld recorder.
 The entry models from Zoom and Sony are a good place to start.
-Zoom’s H2n (4 channels, $159), and H4n Pro (2 channels, XLR jacks, $199), and Sony’s PCM-M10 are a great place to begin.
+Zoom's H2n (4 channels, $179.99), and H4n Pro (2 channels, XLR jacks, $249.99), and Tascam’s DR-40X (2 channels, XLR jacks, $183.25) are a great place to begin.
 Buy used if you can.
-Previously-loved recorders with a few dents can increase your sound quality considerably, such as with Sony’s PCM-D50.
+Previously-loved recorders with a few dents can increase your sound quality considerably, such as with Sony's PCM-D100 or Tascam’s DR-10MKIII.
 Test and listen to samples on the Web to learn which is best for you.

 - Buy a windscreen.
 Redhead windscreens ($34.95) are inexpensive and decent.
+Check out Bubblebee Industries or Comica CVM-MF1 ($9.99) for Usi and Clippy microphones.
 There are other options for generic windscreens on eBay.

 - Buy a used computer.
-A PC even three years old will cut audio just fine.
+A PC even five years old will cut audio just fine.
 You can even find decent Macs for less than $250.
 Look on Craigslist or eBay for deals.

 - Install the Audacity sound editor.
 It is completely sufficient and also free.
 Reaper is another full-featured option that is free to use for 60 days, and quite inexpensive thereafter ($60).